 Connecticut Technology Council - board member

 Princeton Alumni Schools Committee of Fairfield County - former member

 Princeton Alumni Schools Committee of Fairfield County Annual Book Award for Trumbull High School - former sponsor

 Honors & Recognitions

-Named a Moffly Media Top Lawyer in Fairfield County, 2021 - Corporate Finance, M&A
+Named a Moffly Media Top Lawyer in Fairfield County, 2021 and 2023 - Corporate Finance, M&A

 Named Stamford "Lawyer of the Year" in the Business Organizations (including LLC and Partnerships) category in 2019, 2021 and 2023 by The Best Lawyers in America